hadronized/hop.nvim/README.md

 ```

 If you are encountering any of these issues, **you do not have to open an issue as it is already being actively worked
-on.** However, PRs are be greatly appreciated.
+on.** However, PRs are greatly appreciated.

 ## Installation